iamprabhanjan/iamprabhanjan/README.md

 <h1 align="center">Hello there, 👋, I'm Prabhanjan R</h1>
-<h3 align="center">A Final Year Student who is interested in new technologies such as Articial Intelligence, Machine learning , Embedded Systems.
+<h3 align="center">Student who is interested in technologies such as Articial Intelligence, Machine learning , Embedded Systems.
 I strive to be able to help people from my knowledge and create a suitable impact on society</h3>

 ### Profile views counter 👁️‍🗨️